 Now, let's setup the virtiofs mount.
 Click "Add Hardware", then select "Filesystem" from the available types.
 Make sure the Driver is virtiofs

-, put in your serpent root path as "Source path", and put in root
+) as "Source path", and put in root

 for the "Target path" (this NEEDS to match the value you put in root=